dnnrly/abbreviate/README.md

   -l, --language string   Language to select (default "en-us")
-      --list              List all abbreviate sets by language -m, --max int           Maximum length of string, keep on abbreviating while the string is longer than this limit -s, --set string        Abbreviation set (default "common")
+      --list              List all abbreviate sets by language -m, --max int           Maximum length of string, keep on abbreviating while the string is longer than this limit -n, --newline           Add newline to the end of the string (default true) -s, --set string        Abbreviation set (default "common")
 ```